alce/tonic-web-demo/README.md

     cd server && cargo run -- --use_tls
     cd client && REACT_APP_BACKEND_SCHEME=https yarn start

+If you inspect the network tab, you'll see the OPTIONS and POST requests to the tonic server will use the h2 protocol.

 The server uses a self signed certificate, so your browser may refuse to connect.
 You can either bypass the browser warning if prompted, or create your own certificates with [mkcert], for example.

     cd server/data
     mkcert -install
     mkcert localhost

+This will create a local CA your browser will trust.

 [mkcert]: https://github.com/FiloSottile/mkcert